alkacon/opencms-core/SECURITY.md

-# Security Policy
+# Reporting Security Issues

-## Reporting a Vulnerability
+The Alkacon Software team and the OpenCms community take security issues in OpenCms seriously.
+We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

-Please report security vulnerabilities in OpenCms using the [contact form on the Alkacon web site](https://www.alkacon.com/security/).
+Please report security issues in OpenCms using the [security issue report form on the Alkacon website](https://www.alkacon.com/security/).

-We will contact you as soon as possible in order to resolve the issue.
+We'll endeavor to respond quickly, and will keep you updated in the course of the resolution process.